spotlightpa/poor-richard/content/news/2023-05-24-SPLPSPANALYSIS0524.md

-byline = "Danielle Ohl of Spotlight PA" description = "The analysis is the first in more than a decade after State Police ceased collecting traffic stop data in 2012." image = "external/ywptdvdw6vvvsfh6vzm90990cm.jpeg" image-credit = "Jose F. Moreno" image-description = "A new report found Pennsylvania State Police troopers were more likely to do optional searches of Black, Hispanic drivers.
-JOSE F. MORENO / Staff Photographer" internal-budget = "Despite optional searches being more likely for Black and Hispanic drivers, contraband seizures from searches occurred more often for white drivers, according to new report" internal-id = "SPLPSPANALYSIS0524" kicker = "Criminal Justice"
+byline = "Danielle Ohl of Spotlight PA" description = "The analysis is the first in more than a decade after State Police ceased collecting traffic stop data in 2012." image = "external/ywptdvdw6vvvsfh6vzm90990cm.jpeg" image-credit = "Jose F. Moreno / Philadelphia Inquirer" image-description = "A new report found PA State Police troopers were more likely to do optional searches of Black, Hispanic drivers." internal-budget = "Despite optional searches being more likely for Black and Hispanic drivers, contraband seizures from searches occurred more often for white drivers, according to new report" internal-id = "SPLPSPANALYSIS0524" kicker = "Criminal Justice"